-Vietnam has never been much talked about among travelers and backpackers.
+Vietnam has never been much talked about among travellers and backpackers.
 Most people just know it for the war.
 As time has gone by, more and more people have picked Vietnam as their choice for a budget holiday destination.
-So, we decided to go see if it’s really worth traveling through Vietnam.
+So, we decided to go see if it’s really worth travelling through Vietnam.
 We started in Hanoi.

-During the taxi ride from the airport to the hotel, we noticed that the Vietnamese architecture.
+During the taxi ride from the airport to the hotel, we noticed the Vietnamese architecture.
 It’s something that we haven’t seen before.
-All these tall, skinny buildings that each have it’s own unique style, but fits together perfectly.
+All these tall, skinny buildings each have their own unique style but fits together perfectly.
 Almost like different pieces of cake all placed together to create a masterpiece.

 ❥Also Read: Our First Impressions of Vietnam

 We set our sights on the Hoàn Kiếm Lake.
 After only a few minutes of walking, we made it there.
 We had to quickly master the art of crossing the roads.
 A simple task you may think, but imagine standing on the sidewalk, you see where you want to be and the only thing you have to do is to cross the road.
 Wait there’s one thing you didn’t know, vehicles will be coming from the North, East, South, and West.
 ALL AT THE SAME TIME!
 We don’t know how they manage not to kill each other, but it just seems to work for them.

 With a lot of excitement still on our faces, we took a walk around the lake.
 Taking pictures of the Turtle Tower and trying to get used to the hot climate.
 We had lunch and then had to take a nap because we woke up at 3 am because of our flight.